krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

 kinit uses the following environment variables:

 **KRB5CCNAME**
-    Location of the default Kerberos 5 credentials (ticket) cache, in the form *type*:*residual*.
-If no type prefix is present, the **FILE** type is assumed.
+    Location of the default Kerberos 5 credentials cache, in the form *type*:*residual*.
+If no *type* prefix is present, the **FILE** type is assumed.
 The type of the default cache may determine the availability of a cache collection; for instance, a default cache of type **DIR** causes caches within the directory to be present in the collection.

 FILES